Who we are

 COMMUNITY OUTREACH

-Sharon started learning British Sign Language to support a family member on their learning journey back in 2021.
-After joining the Monday night socials back in 2023 and being welcomed so warmly, she said that she was inspired to continue with her own BSL journey.
+“I started learning British Sign Language to support a family member on their learning journey back in 2021.
+After joining the Monday night socials back in 2023 and being welcomed so warmly, I was inspired to continue with my own BSL journey.

-Volunteering is Sharon’s way of giving back.
-She enjoys working quietly in the background supporting the team in whatever they need, helping to create that same welcoming experience for others as they begin their own signing journey.
+Volunteering is my way of giving back.
+I enjoy working quietly in the background supporting the team in whatever they need, helping to create that same welcoming experience for others as they begin their own signing journey.

-Sharon says that she’s learning that BSL is about much more than just hands - it’s about expression and story.
-While she’s still letting her hands do the talking (and trying to convince them they can!), she’s loving the challenge.
+I’m learning that BSL is about much more than just hands - it’s about expression and story.
+Whilst still letting my hands do the talking (and trying to convince them they can!), and I’m loving the challenge.”

 • The image shows a lady looking into the camera lens, smiling.
 She has dark hair and a blue top.